Skip to main content

 Module description

-This module surveys one of the most exciting literary and cinematic landscapes to emerge in what many have termed 'the American century'.
-It begins by mapping some of the crucial coordinates of American literature and culture in the first part of the twentieth century, taking in the legacy of the nineteenth century - including the spectre of slavery and the cultural division between North and South - the 'Jazz Age', the Great Depression, the emergence of cinema, literary naturalism and modernism.
-The module then moves on to explore the hugely fertile post-1945 period, which saw the mass exportation of US economic, political and cultural influence.
+In this module we survey one of the most exciting literary and cinematic landscapes to emerge in what many have termed 'the American century'.
+We begin by mapping some of the crucial coordinates of American literature and culture in the first part of the twentieth century, taking in the legacy of the nineteenth century - including the spectre of slavery and the cultural division between North and South - the 'Jazz Age', the Great Depression, the emergence of cinema, literary naturalism and modernism.
+We then move on to explore the hugely fertile post-1945 period, which saw the mass exportation of US economic, political and cultural influence.
 Postwar America is examined via a series of contrasts between rebellion and conformity, artistic censorship and experimentation, that are the consequence of the domestic front of the Cold War, the 1960s and 70s counter-cultures, the war in Vietnam, the rise of consumer culture and postmodern art.

 • Don DeLillo, White Noise (1985)